 Behind the seating areas, cargo can be loaded up.
 This rear area has a volume of 24.3 cubic feet in the Honda HR-V, and in the Nissan Kicks, it measures 25.3 cubic feet.
 The rear seats can easily be folded down to create more storage opportunities.
 Doing so would expand cargo capacity to 58.8 cubic feet in the HR-V. The Kicks would have 53.1 cubic feet of cargo capacity in this case.

-Technology has become such a prominent part of modern vehicles.
-The Honda HR-V can come with a seven-inch touchscreen with Apple CarPlay and Android Auto, but this is only offered on the top three trims.
-The first trim has a five-inch color LCD screen and Bluetooth, along with one USB port and four speakers.
-The others all have two USB ports, with some having six speakers.
-These higher trims also have HondaLink and Pandora compatibility.
-The top two are further enhanced with SiriusXM and HD Radio.
+When it comes to technology, both the Honda HR-V and Nissan Kicks have their own set of features.
+While the HR-V has the option of a seven-inch touchscreen with Apple CarPlay and Android Auto, this feature is only available in its top three trims.
+The base trim has a five-inch color LCD screen, Bluetooth connectivity, and four speakers along with one USB port.
+The other trims offer a bit more, with two USB ports and some having six speakers.
+Additionally, these higher trims have HondaLink and Pandora compatibility, and the top two are even more advanced with SiriusXM and HD Radio capabilities.